awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

  :5 1/4 inch, hard-sectored, ten-sector, single-sided, single- :density diskettes.
  :
- :Enclosed is my check for $45.00.
+ :Enclosed is my cheque for $45.00.
 Please rush this order, as I :can not use my system before they arrive.
  :
  :Sincerely,